axay28/MedExamLLM/README.md

   - `embed_and_store.py`: Generates embeddings and stores them in ChromaDB.
   - `generate_answers.py`: Retrieves context from ChromaDB and generates answers using LLMs.
   - `view_chroma.py`: Utility for viewing stored collections and embeddings in ChromaDB.
+  - `benchmarkclaude.py`: Benchmarks and evaluates the performance of Claude.
+  - `benchmarkllama.py`: Benchmarks and evaluates the performance of Llama.
+  - `evaluate_llama.py`: Evaluates the results from the Llama benchmark.
+  - `filter.py`: Filters the dataset for relevant rare diseases.
+  - `evaluate_accuracy.py`: Evaluates the accuracy of model predictions.
 - **chromadb/**: Dockerized ChromaDB instance with persistent storage.
 - **start_chromadb.sh**: Shell script to start ChromaDB server in Docker.